p6m-archetypes/python-multi-step-agent.archetype/contents/base/{{ project-identifier }}/README.md

 # Multi Step Agent ({{ project-title }})

-This project comes with documents and a built index for you to test the functionality. `{{ project-identifier }}/data/documents` folder contains the pdf files we have vectorized earlier.
+This project comes with documents and a built index for you to test the functionality. `{{ project_identifier }}/data/documents` folder contains the pdf files we have vectorized earlier.
 If you would like to recreate the index with your own documents, please follow the steps in index creation section.

 You can access your project here: